RamadeviV11/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 **Question 7**
----
--- Insert all students from Archived_students table into the Student_details table.
+---Insert all students from Archived_students table into the Student_details table.

 cid         name        type        notnull     dflt_value  pk
 ----------  ----------  ----------  ----------  ----------  ----------